garbagetown/guideline/source_en/ArchitectureInDetail/Logging.rst

 .. tip:: **About LTSV(Labeled Tab Separated Value)**

-    \ `LTSV <http://ltsv.org/>`_\  is one of text data formats, and mainly use the as log format.
+    \ `LTSV <http://ltsv.org/>`_\  is one of text data formats, and mainly used as the log format.

-    LTSV is log format that can parse easily by program because has following features.
+    For log fomart, LTSV is easy to parse using some tools because it has following features.

-    * It's easy to split the field as compared to other delimiters because using the tabs as field delimiters.
+    * It's easy to split the field compared to other delimiters because tabs is used as field delimiters.
-    * Even if changed the field definition(changing the position of field or adding the field or removing the field), it does not affect to parsing because include a label(name) into the field.
+    * Even if the field definition (changing the position of field or adding the field or removing the field) is changed, it does not affect to parsing because of including a label(name) in the field.

-    Also as one of features, there are that can be perform minimal format by simply pasted into an Excel.
+    It is also one of features that there are that pasting on the Excel can format it with the least effort.

 |